Blanche Ames Ames: The Ames color system

 In the early 1910s Ames' brother, Adelbert Ames, Jr., a scientist particularly interested in vision, moved into her studio for painting lessons.
 With her brother Ames began to develop a color notation system more extensive than the Munsell color system.
 Together the two created coded color swatches which corresponded to particular tubes of paint.
 The artist would use these swatches to select the most realistic colors and the codes would be mapped out on a drawing before the paint was applied.
 Blanche Ames Ames first put this system to use in a painting in 1912.
 She continued to use this color notation after her collaboration with her brother had concluded.

 Author

 At age 80, Ames wrote a biography about her father, Adelbert Ames, called: "Adelbert Ames, 1835-1933; General, Senator, Governor, the story of his life and times and his integrity as a soldier and statesman in the service of the United States of America throughout the Civil War and in Mississippi in the years of Reconstruction" (1964).
-She wrote the biography in response to criticism from John F. Kennedy in his book Profiles in Courage.
+She wrote the biography in response to John F. Kennedy's 1956 book Profiles in Courage.
+Profiles criticized Adelbert Ames in favor of his Reconstruction Era rival Lucius Quintus Cincinnatus Lamar, a key leader of the "Mississippi Plan" that suppressed African-American voter turnout and ultimately led to Adelbert Ames's resignation as governor of Mississippi.
+Prior to publishing the book, Ames had frequently written Kennedy asking him to retract his criticism of her father in order to "bring your views into accord with the trend of modern historical interpretation of the Reconstruction Period.”